mhamed-kassem/Graduation-project/README.md

 # Graduation-project
-Diseases detection based on internet of things the project contain two main parts hardware(arduino) and software(android App, machine learning on web service)
+Diseases detection based on machine learning using internet of things the project contain two main parts hardware(arduino) and software(android App, machine learning on web service)

 _Hardware: